Optimization and cards in YouTube (Part 2)

 C. High definition is the only option!
 We’re in the midst of the most amazing times for technology.
 Uploading videos in standard “low” definition is a definite no-no. Aim for 1080P videos whenever possible, but don’t go below 720P.
 If you can’t get 720, don’t upload the video.
 “Pixelated” videos create a bad impression.

 You’ve seen the “pop up banner” that appears on some YouTube videos.
 Some say “check out my other videos” and others mention “click for more information.”
-These pop ups are known as “Annotations.”
-Learn how to set up YouTube Annotation and watch this annotation video tutorial.
+These pop ups are known as “Cards.”
+Learn how to set up cards and watch this video tutorial.

 If you want to create or edit a call-to-action overlay for your church’s existing ad campaign, follow these steps: